Chapter 7 vs Chapter 13, Your Bankruptcy Options

 If you file for Chapter 7 Bankruptcy however, any and all collection activity will be immediately halted.
 This includes attempts to renegotiate or settle any or your debt.
 Once you file, they cannot contact you for any of these purposes.
 Additionally, if you have a bankruptcy attorney, any communication from your creditors must go through your bankruptcy attorney,

-Save Your Home, Propterty, and Assets With Chapter 13
+Save Your Home, Property, and Assets With Chapter 13 Bankruptcy

 Your Repayment Plan Under Chapter 13